MaryamMousavian/MSMGenderBias/README.md

 ## 📬 Contact

-For questions or collaborations, please contact:
+For questions, feedbacks, and collaborations, please contact:
-✉️ maryamalsadat.mousavian@usi.ch or maryam.mousavian@uva.nl
+✉️ maryamalsadat.mousavian@usi.ch
 Or open an issue in this repository.

 ---